-If your cat has a case of the green-eyed monster, you can help him by providing him with lots of affection and attention.
-Cats often become jealous when new and sudden developments threaten their cozy and routine-oriented lifestyles -- think new partners, newborn babies and even new pets.
+If your cat has a case of the green-eyed monster, you can help him overcome jealous cat behavior by providing him with lots of affection and attention.
+Cats often become jealous when new and sudden developments threaten their cozy and routine-oriented lifestyles, think new partners, newborn babies, and even new pets.

 Understand the causes of jealousy